Blameless emerges from stealth with $20M investment to help companies transition to SRE

-Sight Reliable Engineering (SRE) is an extension of DevOps designed for more complex environments.
+Site Reliability Engineering (SRE) is an extension of DevOps designed for more complex environments.
 The problem is that this type of approach is difficult to implement and has usually only been in reach of large companies, requiring custom software.
 Blameless, a Bay Area startup, wants to put it reach of everyone.
 It emerged from stealth today with an SRE platform for the masses and around $20 million in funding.

 For starters, the company announced two rounds of funding with $3.6 million in seed money last April and a $16.5 million Series A investment more recently in January.
 Investors included Accel, Lightspeed Venture Partners and others.